Costa Rica

 Spanish is the official and predominant language of Costa Rica.
 English is widely spoken in locations frequented by foreign visitors.
 Additionally, at least five native languages are spoken by Costa Rica’s indigenous populations.

-What should you pack for Costa Rica?
+What should I pack for Costa Rica?

 • Mobile phone